-- W Withdrew This grade is given for an instructor- or student-initiated course withdrawal through the 9th week of a semester (fourth week, Summer day term; sixth week, Summer nine-week term). - Incomplete This grade is given when a course is incomplete because of student's absence caused by illness or other reasons acceptable to the instructor.
+- F Failing..... below 60% - W Withdrew This grade is given for an instructor- or student-initiated course withdrawal through the 9th week of a semester (fourth week, Summer six-week term; sixth week, Summer nine-week term).

+I Incomplete - This grade is given when a course is incomplete because of student's absence caused by illness or other reasons acceptable to the instructor.
 To be eligible for this grade, the student must have essentially completed the course.
 The work remaining should be of such a nature as to not require class attendance.
 If the work is not made up within the following long semester, the I will be changed to an F and the course must be repeated if credit is to be given.